MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/install-sign-in-operator.md

     ![HoloLens Instance Select.](media/choose-instance.PNG "HoloLens Instance Select")

 7. Follow the instructions to access the Main menu and choose an activity.
+[Learn more about the Main menu](main-menu.md).

     ![Main Menu Learning and work activity.](media/LearningMoment.gif "Main Menu Learning and work activity")